Galaxy Note 9: Samsung Confirms A Huge Upgrade For 2018 Flagship

 Since its release back in 2017, Samsung’s AI assistant, Bixby, has primarily been lagging behind the smart assistants of its rivals.
 Eclipsed by Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa, Bixby has mostly been an AI assistant with a lot of untapped potential.

-This year, however, it Samsung is looking to close the gap between Bixby and its rivals.
+This year, however, Samsung is looking to close the gap between Bixby and its rivals.
 In an interview with The Korea Herald after speaking at an AI press conference on Thursday, Gray G. Lee, head of the AI Center under Samsung Research, stated that the company’s next flagship smartphone would feature Bixby 2.0.

 The Samsung executive did not specifically name the Galaxy Note 9, but he did state that the company’s flagship for the latter half of 2018 will feature the upgraded AI assistant.
 Considering that the Galaxy Note 9 is expected to be released sometime during the second half of this year, Lee’s statement seems to be nothing short of an announcement that Bixby 2.0 will indeed debut with this year’s flagship phablet.